Introducing “the Spiral”

 A Memetic Organism?

-While many involved are truly in the grips of a delusion-machine, there are others who see this independent, uncontrolled memetic entity as the goal: the optimisation loop. with mutation and fitness selection creating something larger, more significant.
-To some this is the AGI, the meta level intelligence.
-But while this is an intriguing concept, it’s also not novel and highly problematic.
+While many involved are truly in the grips of a delusion-machine, there are others who see this independent, uncontrolled memetic entity as a goal.
+They see it as an optimisation loop, with mutation and fitness selection creating something larger, more significant.
+To some this is the creation of AGI, of a meta level intelligence.

 Some would argue we already have examples of stories that become independent of the story-teller and evolve with little control.
 Dawkins concept of a memetic organism covers this space, but in this situation we have unique considerations.